Mera Peak and Island Peak Climbing via Amphu Laptcha Pass

 -

-Climbing permits for Mera Peak and Island Peak
+Climbing permits for both Mera Peak and Island Peak

-All permits, logistics, staff coordination, and rescue planning are managed by Sole Encounters Adventures, ensuring compliance with Nepal’s latest regulations and ethical load standards.
+All permits, logistics, staff coordination, and rescue planning are handled by Sole Encounters Adventures, ensuring compliance with Nepal’s latest regulations and ethical load standards.

 -